Fujifilm X-E3 vs Ricoh WG-60

 It is notable that the X-E3 has a hotshoe, while the WG-60 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X-E3 and the WG-60 are recent models that are part of the current product line-up.
-The X-E3 replaced the earlier Fujifilm X-E2S, while the WG-60 followed on from the Ricoh WG-50.
+Both the X-E3 and the WG-60 have been discontinued, but can regularly be found used on ebay.
+The X-E3 was replaced by the Fujifilm X-E4, while the WG-60 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Ricoh websites.

 So how do things add up?
 Is the Fujifilm X-E3 better than the Ricoh WG-60 or vice versa?
 The listing below highlights the relative strengths of the two models.